juanchopanza/minimathlibs/README.md

 The tests require cppunit.

-From the Math directory, run
+From the minimathlibs directory, run

 ```shell
 make test